Sarracenia leucophylla Firebird

 (1 review)

 This plant is a true late-season grower.
 For most of the season, it grows spear-shaped, non-carnivorous leaves called phyllodia.
-You'll be scratching your head wondering if your plant will do anything at all.
+You'll be scratching your head, wondering if your plant will do anything at all.
 But, in mid-September, right before the Equinox, it sends up stunning white-top pitchers with thick red veins.
-By October, when the pitchers are fully mature, the plant looks like a regal bird, a Firebird.
+By October, when the pitchers are fully mature, the plant looks like a regal Firebird, returning from the ashes of the summer heat.
 The phyllodia from early season are its plumage, and the pitchers are the head of the bird.
 The pitchers also hold until December, even after a series of frost and light snow.
 This plant is best for the patient gardener.

 Type of Plant: Outdoor perennial for container growing.